 Sunday - Thursday: 7:30 PM - 5:00 AM

 Friday - Saturday: 6:30 PM - 5:00 AM

 Yes, you can party in a Harry Potter-themed pub until 5 AM!

 How To Get There

-In contrast to Zapangi and Black and White 2D cafes, Harry Potter cafe in Seoul is located in popular Hongdae district.
+In contrast to Zapangi and Black and White 2D cafes, the Harry Potter cafe in Seoul is located in the popular Hongdae district.
 When we were visiting the place, it was so new it didn’t even have a geotag and I had to follow the directions for Seoul Trick Eye Museum.
-Luckily, the location has now been recognised by Google maps.
-However, as I state it in my blog post that talks about 14 things you should know when traveling to Seoul, do not rely too much on Google Maps as it is very unreliable due to the government’s restrictions to Google’s mapping services.
+Luckily, the location has now been recognised by Google Maps.
+However, as I state in my blog post that talks about 14 things you should know when travelling to Seoul, do not rely too much on Google Maps as it is very unreliable due to the government’s restrictions on Google’s mapping services.
 Check out my blog post to see which apps you should use instead.

-Take green underground line number 2 to Hongik University and use Exit 9 and follow the directions for the Trick Eye Museum or Aland Store.
-You will not be able to miss the huge Kings Cross themed building once you have reached your destination.
+Take the green underground line number 2 to Hongik University and use Exit 9 and follow the directions to the Trick Eye Museum or Aland Store.
+You will not be able to miss the huge Kings Cross-themed building once you have reached your destination.